 - Intelligent routing — the load balancer can route requests to backend locations where there is capacity.
 In contrast, an L3/L4 load balancer must route to regional backends without paying attention to capacity.
 Use of smarter routing allows provisioning at N+1 or N+2 instead of x*N.

-- Security patching — If vulnerabilities arise in the TCP stack, we will apply patches at the load balancer automatically in order to keep your instances safe.
+- Security patching — if vulnerabilities arise in the TCP stack, Cloud Load Balancing applies patches at the load balancer automatically to keep your instances safe.

 - TCP Proxy Load Balancing supports the following ports: 25, 43, 110, 143, 195, 443, 465, 587, 700, 993, 995, 1883, 5222

 The following are components of TCP Proxy load balancers.

 Forwarding rules and addresses

 Forwarding rules route traffic by IP address, port, and protocol to a load balancing configuration consisting of a target proxy and one or more backend services.

 Each forwarding rule provides a single IP address that you can use in DNS records for your application.
 No DNS-based load balancing is required.
 You can either reserve a static IP address to be used or let Cloud Load Balancing assign one for you.
 We recommend reserving a static IP address: otherwise, you must update your DNS record with the newly-assigned ephemeral IP address whenever you delete a forwarding rule and create a new one.

 TCP Proxy Load Balancing terminates TCP connections from the client and creates new connections to the instances.
 By default, the original client IP address and port information is not preserved.
 You can preserve this information using PROXY protocol.
 The target proxies route incoming requests directly to backend services.